RyannKim327/chat-app/Readme.md

 19. Added date for chats
 20. Make a style like messenger
 21. Admin can promote a user to moderator if he wants
+22. Music command using !play<space>sing_title, with music bot

 ---
 ### Credits